A collection of historical and genalogical records

 Robert Douglas (1727–1809) was a Scottish-born soldier who replaced Ludwig Ernst von Brunswick-Lüneburg-Bevern as governor of the garrison city of 's-Hertogenbosch in the Netherlands in 1784.
 He was major-general from 1778 and commander of the city from 1780 to 1794.

-His biography is now available in out Book Store.
+His biography is now available in our Book Store.…Continue

 Peter Douglas, longtime executive director of the California Coastal Commission who spent a career fighting to rein in development along one of the world's most alluring coastlines, has died.
 He was 69.